Competition Guide

 Medical assistance and response to accidents/incidents

-Medical assistance will be available at the Súlubíla parking lot and at the finish line.
-There will also be rescue teams at several sensitive points along the course.
+Medical assistance will be available at Súlubílastæði aid station and at the finish line.
+There will also be SAR teams at several sensitive points along the course.
 Race officials will monitor and assess the condition of runners along the route and, if they deem it necessary, will stop runners (see below).

-If a competitor gets lost or has a minor accident, they can call the tournament director (860 0636), but if a serious accident occurs, they should call 112.
-Competitors have a duty to assist other competitors who have been injured or are in other serious trouble.
+If a competitor gets lost or has a minor accident, they can call the tournament director (860 0636), but if a serious accident occurs, they should call 112 emergency line.
+Competitors have a legal duty to assist other competitors who have been injured or are in other serious trouble.

-The tournament director's phone number will be on the competition number, but we also recommend saving it to your phone, the number is 860 0636.
+The tournament director's phone number will be printed on the bib number, but we also recommend saving it to your phone, the number is 860 0636.

-It is not certain that there will be mobile phone service on the first part of the 100 km race route, nor on the route from Súlar to Lamba (Tröllið and Gyðjan).
+It is not certain that there will be mobile phone service on the first part of the 100 km race route, nor on the route from Súlur to Lambi (Tröllið and Gyðjan).

 At the finish line, a doctor will greet all participants and check the well-being and condition of the runners.
 Please follow his instructions and stop in the medical tent if he requests it.

-Race personnel (rescue personnel on the race route, chasers, chief referee, doctors and station manager at drinking stations) must assess on a case-by-case basis, based on the circumstances, whether the following points apply when assessing a runner's condition and deeming it necessary to stop a runner.
+Race marshals (rescue personnel on the race route, chasers, chief referee, doctors and station manager at aid stations) must assess on a case-by-case basis, based on the circumstances, whether the following points apply when assessing a runner's condition and deeming it necessary to stop a runner.

 A runner should be stopped if:

-- Runner does not meet the time limit for exiting a water station.
+- Runner does not meet the time limit for exiting a aid station.

 - Runner's mental function is impaired, such as due to hypothermia, overexertion, dehydration or other causes.